Esri/offline-editor-js/README.md

 offline-editor-js
 =================

-Offline-editor-js is an open source family of libraries for building offline capabilities into web mapping applications.
+Offline-editor-js is a family of libraries for building offline capabilities into web mapping applications.
 It's specifically designed to work with the ArcGIS API for JavaScript and ArcGIS Online.
-It enables you to store features, attachments, map tiles and TPKs (Tile Packages).
+It enables you to store feature edits, attachments, map tiles and TPKs (Tile Packages).

 Online samples and getting started tutorials are available here: **[http://esri.github.io/offline-editor-js/demo/](http://esri.github.io/offline-editor-js/demo/)**

-*IMPORTANT:* If you need a fully integrated, robust offline solution then you should be using our ArcGIS Runtime SDKs for .NET, WPF, Java, iOS, Android and Qt.
+*IMPORTANT:* If you need a fully integrated, robust offline solution then you should be using our native ArcGIS Runtime SDKs for .NET, WPF, Java, iOS, Android and Qt.

 This repo contains the following libraries:

-- `/dist`:
+- `/dist` - contains src and min versions of each library:
    * `offline-edit-min.js` - stores adds, updates and deletes of features as well as limited attachment support while offline.
 Resync's edits with server once connection is reestablished.
    * `offline-tiles-basic-min.js` - caches map tiles for partial offline use cases.
 Use this library with ArcGIS Online Web maps as well as with tiled map services.
 This repo will not work with browser restarts or reloads while offline.
    * `offline-tiles-advanced-min.js` - Extends any ArcGIS Tiled Map Service that has a requirement for offline browser reload and/or restart.
 This library should be used in conjunction with an HTML5 application cache coding pattern.